 “When it comes to the stock market, what comes up will eventually come down.”

 Markets do not go up forever.
-So, what plan do you have to protect yourself from the next crash?
+So, what financial plan do you have to protect yourself from the next crash?
 Better yet, do you know how much money you can afford to invest in the market when you retire?

 Here are some questions to think about: